 The Clinically Inspired Learning program accepted its first students in Fall 2018.
 The goal, according to Vice President of the Office of Academic Affairs Dr. Pardeep Kullar, is to blend what students are learning in the classroom with real, hands-on clinical experience that corresponds to the subject they are currently studying.
 Based on thorough analysis, studies have consistently shown that when classroom learning is paired with hands-on learning and exposure, as well as reflective analysis after the fact, students perform better and are more engaged.

-in this post: Perspective: Bridging the gap with clinic experience
+Read what students are saying about the program in this post: Perspective: Bridging the gap with clinic experience

 Life West’s new and innovative curriculum has students begin with assignments and clinical observational experiences in the first few quarters, but by the fifth quarter, students progress into hands-on clinical engagement.
 Students also will have the opportunity to join a chiropractic practice during their last quarter, gaining valuable insight by training with experienced professionals.
 While students who began Life West with the program are currently entering their fourth quarter, the program is structured so that Life West students farther along in their educational track can benefit from the clinically inspired curriculum as well.